-In general, conversion runs smoothly and XenServer Conversion Manager (formerly Citrix Hypervisor Conversion Manager) virtual appliance converts VMs without any issues.
+In general, conversion runs smoothly and XenServer Conversion Manager virtual appliance converts VMs without any issues.
 However, in some rare cases, you might receive errors when attempting to open converted VMs.
 The following sections provide some guidance on resolving errors and other issues.

-Blue screen with Windows STOP code 0x000007B
+Blue screen with Windows STOP code 0x0000007B

-This stop code indicates that XenServer Conversion Manager virtual appliance was unable to configure a Windows device that is critical to boot in Citrix Hypervisor for the first time.
-Save the logs and send them to Citrix Support for further guidance.
+This stop code indicates that XenServer Conversion Manager virtual appliance was unable to configure a Windows device that is critical to boot in XenServer for the first time.
+Save the logs and send them to Support for further guidance.